 Connectivity and Storage

-The best laser tape measure can be equipped with a continuous measure feature and the ability to transfer data from the device to a computer.
+The best laser tape measure is often equipped with a continuous measure feature and the ability to transfer data from the device to a computer.
 Upgraded models have an extended measuring range, and they may be capable of indirect measurement with the Pythagorean measurement function, keeping all information stored safely on the device.

-Laser distance measures can also be equipped with Bluetooth connectivity, which allows the stored measurements to be transferred wirelessly to a smartphone or tablet, saving both time and effort.
+Laser measuring tools might also come with Bluetooth connectivity, which allows the stored measurements to be transferred wirelessly to a smartphone or a tablet, saving time and effort.
 Just make sure to follow the manufacturer’s directions to properly connect the device.

-The best laser measuring tools aren’t just equipped with the basics.
-They can include a range of additional features to help make the laser measure easier to use and more convenient for users including a battery life indicator, sound alerts, automatic shutoff, and holsters.
+The best laser measuring tools aren’t just about the basics.
+They can include a range of additional features to help make the laser measure easier to use and more convenient for users, including a battery life indicator, sound alerts, automatic shutoff, and holsters.

 - Battery life indicators are usually simple visual symbols that are displayed on the screen to tell the user how much battery life is remaining and may begin to flash or trigger a sound alert when the battery gets too low.

-- The automatic shutoff function of a laser measure is only intended to save battery life.
-When the tool hasn’t been used for a certain period of time, it shuts down to conserve energy but typically stores the previous readings.
+- The automatic shutoff function of a laser measure saves battery life.
+When the tool is idle for a certain period of time, it shuts down to conserve energy but typically stores the previous readings.

-- Holsters may not add anything to the functionality of the device, but having a holster for the laser measure makes it easier to carry, put away, or grab from the holster when it’s needed.
+- Holsters may not add anything to the functionality of the device, but having a holster for the laser measurer makes it easier to carry, put away, or access when necessary.